FileVault is a disk encryption program in macOS systems that can be used to encrypt the system disk on macOS devices on

 After creating the FileVault master keychain, ensure you have a copy of it in a safe location because the private key from the keychain will be needed if you ever need to unlock disks encrypted with a certificate generated from the keychain.

 Export the FileVault Recovery Key certificate from the master key chain using "Keychain Access" app on a mac device.
 Upload the certificate to Miradore through the Management > Files and certificates page.
 On the page, go to the Certificates tab and click Add to upload the certificate.

-After the above-mentioned steps, you can select the uploaded certificate to the Institutional recovery key field on the configuration profile wizard.
+After completing the earlier steps, you can select the uploaded certificate to the Institutional recovery key field on the configuration profile wizard.

 Prompt user at

 This field defines when the device user will be prompted to activate FileVault encryption after the device has received the configuration profile from Miradore.

 When prompted at the login, the user can be given an opportunity to bypass the activation 1-5 times.

 Login bypass limit

 Specifies how many times the device user can bypass the activation of the FileVault disk encryption at login.

 - Enter a name and description for the profile.
 These will help you recognize the configuration profile in Miradore.
 Click Create to complete the configuration profile creation.

 - Go to the Management > Devices page.
 Use the checkboxes to select all devices where you want to activate the FileVault encryption and click Deploy > Configuration profile from the page toolbar.
 On the deployment wizard, choose the configuration profile you just created and follow the instructions to deploy.
 Please note that you can also create a business policy that deploys the configuration profile to tagged devices automatically.

-- You can monitor the configuration deployment from Management > Action log on Miradore.
+- You can monitor the configuration deployment from the Management > Action log on Miradore.
 You can also see which certificate was used to encrypt the device from the Device page.

 Reporting: which devices have FileVault enabled?